 - AIMS Government Relations

 - AIMS Information Services

 - AIMS Data Centre

-- AIMS Information & Communication Technology
+- AIMS Information Communication and Technology Services

 AIMS may impose charges for access to an IPS document if it is impractical to provide an electronic copy of that document.
 Charges will be the lowest reasonable cost to reimburse AIMS for its costs in providing the document.